Cancel anytime

 Strengths

-- Market leader in TAVR
+- Market leadership in TAVR

 - Strong brand reputation

-- Extensive clinical data
+- Extensive clinical data supporting products

 - Robust R&D pipeline